 2.6 Analysis of different Cases of Deportation

+It is good that you have made reference to cases however references to cases ought to be incorporated throughout the paper rather than just one section here.
+Is the focus of the dissertation on UK or EU law?
+If both what are the distinguishing features?
+How does this relate the dissertation?
 In recent years, EEA citizens have become increasingly interested in the protection of the rights granted to them by the relevant EU regulations.
 Unfortunately, the judgments of the Court of Justice of the European Union (CJEU) and domestic law are not able to provide a clear clarification on this issue.
 The status of those seeking protection from deportation from a host Member State due to a criminal record is also unclear.

 However, the recent decision of the Supreme Tribunal still managed to shed light on the question of whether the fact that a person has a criminal record can outweigh the fact of continuous residence in the country for 10 years in accordance with the Directive on the rights of citizens of the Union (Citizen Directive), and, as a result, deprive the applicant of the right to enhanced protection against deportation.

-The appellant, a Polish citizen, entered the UK back in 2007 and has lived in the country for over eleven years.
+The appellant, a Polish citizen, case name and citation? entered the UK back in 2007 and has lived in the country for over eleven years.
 However, on July 5, 2018, a decision was made to deport him.
 The reason for this was six convictions for drunk driving between September 5, 2011 and May 18, 2018.
 He served his sentence in prison three times.
 In total, he received 280 days of imprisonment, but spent only 123 days in prison.
 The judge had to decide whether the appellant’s term of imprisonment (123 days) violated the continuity of residence in the United Kingdom and, as a consequence, whether the appellant himself was deprived of the right to enhanced protection under Rule 27 (4) of the Immigration Rules (EEA citizens) 2016.

 The Appellant appealed the deportation order to the First Level Tribunal.
 Unfortunately, the judge rejected the man’s appeal.
 The judge relied heavily on the Warsame v Secretary of State for the Home Department precedent, according to which the period of imprisonment is not taken into account when calculating the total length of residence in the country, and furthermore, imprisonment disrupts the continuity of residence under Rule 27 (4).